Speed up your cash flow without taking on debt

 Cons

 A line of credit (LOC) is a lot like a credit card.
-You can borrow/withdraw money up to a certain maximum amount determined by your financial institution.
+You can withdraw money up to a certain maximum amount determined by your financial institution.
 You can cover day-to-day expenses and pay back your debt, only to borrow again when needed.

 Pros